 The Suitcase: Our Red Jetsetter Stowaway is not only the perfect match for Freya's sticker, it could easily hold and protect the long rolled-up maps with which she would have traveled.

 Dame Freya Madeline Stark as painted by Herbert Arnould Olivier (1923), National Portrait Gallery, London.

 About the Designer: Annie Atkins

 Key graphic designer for Wes Anderson, Annie Atkins has given us the honor of designing our first luggage stickers.
-Inspired by five trailblazing travelers whose explorations changed their worlds, they are original works of art we are proud to see grace our cases.
+Inspired by five trailblazing travelers whose explorations changed their worlds, they are original works of art we are proud to see gracing our cases.